Storyflow Logo

 The judgment is yours.
 The time savings are AI's.
 AI does 70% of the work in 30% of the time.
 The 30% the writer does is the part that matters: the contradiction that makes the character not a trope.

-The strongest 2026 workflow uses Storyflow's canvas with the Story Blueprints library for character profile scaffolding, AI for option generation at each step, and writer revision for the actual decisions.
-Try Storyflow's Story Blueprints on the free tier to start.
+The strongest 2026 workflow uses Storyflow's canvas for character profile scaffolding with story context, AI for option generation at each step, and writer revision for the actual decisions.
+Try Storyflow: build the five fields on the free plan, then add the Story Blueprints library on Plus ($7.99/mo on the annual plan) when you want the character templates.

-The most useful exercise this week is to develop a single supporting character from a story you are working on, using the seven-step workflow.
-The character does not need to be a protagonist; the workflow teaches you what the load-bearing fields look like.
+The most useful exercise this week: develop a single supporting character from a story you are working on, using the seven-step workflow.
+It does not need to be a protagonist.
+The workflow teaches you what the load-bearing fields look like.

-Storyflow's canvas-AI is built for this work because the AI reads the surrounding project (plot, theme, other characters) when developing a single character.
-ChatGPT and Claude work for individual prompts but lose context across sessions, which character development needs.
+Storyflow's canvas-AI is built for this work because the AI reads everything on your active board (plot beats, theme notes, the other characters) plus up to one Tactic and three documents you @-mention, so a single character develops in the context of the story around it.
+ChatGPT and Claude work well for individual prompts but lose that context across sessions, which sustained character development needs.

 No. AI proposes generic contradictions drawn from training data.
 The writer's job is to invent the specific contradiction that makes this character not a trope.
 AI can stress-test the contradiction after the writer invents it, but cannot generate it.